Mini Macrame Christmas Ornaments: Easy DIY Macrame Ornament tutorial, perfect for the beginner. No macrame experience required.

 They were very inexpensive to make, and relatively easy once you get the hang of it.
 I am one of those people who can’t knit or crochet, so if you are in the same boat there’s hope for you too. ;).
 These easy macrame Christmas decorations have simple DIY tutorials that are easy to follow, even for the beginner, with step-by-step instructions.
 And if you’re more experienced at macrame, these mini projects are a great way to use up ends of the cord from other projects.

 These two designs use only three simple knots, the lark’s head, the square knot, and the double half hitch -I’m not counting the diagonal half hitch, since it’s just a variation.
 These basic techniques are ones you will use over and over in macrame.
 Macrame is actually really easy once you get the hang of it.
 I’ve taken step by step photos to help, but if you’re still struggling, just watch a quick video on-line of the knot you’re stuck on.
 Once you get it, you’re good.
 It’s just the same few knots over and over.

 Getting The Cords On To The Twig

-To get started cut a small twig and use the lark’s head knot to attach 6 cords to the top.
+To get started on this step-by-step tutorial, cut a small twig and use the lark’s head knot to attach 6 cords to the top.
+You could also use a metal or wooden ring, or a small piece of dowel, but I really like the rustic look of using a twig.
+You could even use a cinnamon stick at the top, for a lovely scent.
 I used rope, so before I added it to the twig I un-wound it and turned it from 3 ply to single ply.
 Each cord should be about 2 feet long.